 Trope: Creepy Gas Station Attendant, Gas Station of No Return

-Drew Goddard and Joss Whedon know their horror tropes, and they made sure to integrate as many of them as they could into The Cabin in the Woods, whose title itself is a long-standing horror trope.
-They dip into contemporary horror lore and use the gas station at the juncture to the namesake cabin, and it is quite literally the last point where our protagonists could just decide, “Hell with it, let’s turn around.”
-Even when warned by the chew spitting creepy gas station attendant that they were all doomed, they forged on and into the elaborate trap set up for them at the cabin.
+Drew Goddard and Joss Whedon know their horror tropes.
+They made sure to integrate as many of them as they could into The Cabin in the Woods.
+The title itself is a long-standing horror trope.
+They dip into contemporary horror lore and use the gas station at the juncture to the namesake cabin.
+This is quite literally the last point where our protagonists could just decide, “Hell with it, let’s turn around.”
+Even when warned by the chew-spitting creepy gas station attendant that they were all doomed, they forged on and into the elaborate trap set up for them at the cabin.
 A great knowing nod to all horror fans.

 Southbound (2015)